Ntsabeleng: Former Kaizer Chiefs youngster joins MLS side FC Dallas

 "In return, 2021 MLS Cup champions NYCFC received $50,000 in allocation money and the No. 34 SuperDraft pick (second round).
 At No. 34 overall, NYCFC then picked Princeton forward Kevin O'Toole.

-"Ntsabeleng is from South Africa and earned All-Pac-12 First Team honors after the 2021 campaign.
+"Ntsabeleng is from South Africa and earned All-Pac-12 First Team honours after the 2021 campaign.
 Before joining Oregon State, he competed for Coastal Carolina.

 "Earlier in the first round, FC Dallas also picked Saint Louis and Generation adidas forward Isaiah Parker at No. 3 overall.
 With the No. 6 overall pick, they went with St. John’s defender Lucas Bartlett."